Microsoft HoloLens 2 brings even more VR power

 Security is provided by the same iris authentication tools used in Windows Hello, with logins starting as soon as you put on the device.

-Microsoft has also improved the comfort of the design, scanning thousands of people to create a more elegant, universal-fit design system that it says can fit more kinds of people than ever before – even if you wear glasses.
+Microsoft has also improved the comfort of the design, scanning the heads of thousands of people to create a more elegant, universal-fit design system that it says can fit more kinds of people than ever before – even if you wear glasses.

 HoloLens 2 is also lighter and more durable due to a new carbon-fibre build that “sets a new standard for comfort”, Microsoft’s Alex Kipman said.